-At least an upper second class UK Honours degree (or international equivalent) in a subject such as ecology, biology, zoology, botany, animal behaviour, psychology or environmental science is normally required.
-Applicants from different academic backgrounds or without formal qualifications - but with equivalent experience - will also be considered.
+An undergraduate degree of 2:2 (or international equivalent) in a subject such as ecology, biology, zoology, botany, animal behaviour or environmental science is normally required.
+Applicants from different academic backgrounds or without formal qualifications, but with equivalent experience, will also be considered.

 Months of entry

 The MSc in Animal Behaviour addresses the interaction between environment, experience and physiology in the development and dynamics of behaviour.
 There is an applied element in terms of how the principles of animal behaviour can be applied to practical problems such as animal welfare and conservation.
-Students can gain experience of laboratory studies (of invertebrates) and fieldwork.
+Students can gain experience of laboratory studies (of invertebrates) and field work.
 The programme features a strong numerical and research-orientated approach.
-A range of elective units are available, including Zoo Conservation Biology which takes place at Chester Zoo.
-There is also a residential field course in Poland or Tanzania.
+A range of exciting elective units are available.
+There is also a compulsory residential field course in Poland or Tanzania.

 The MSc is completed by a research-based project which can be carried out overseas or in the UK.
 There are also opportunities to work within Manchester Met research projects in Tanzania, Kenya, the Philippines, Mauritius and Madeira.